 Saturday, 10/16/09, Bunratty Castle Hotel

 Our last day in Ireland.
 Although we had a great hotel room, this was the most manufactured, tourist trap portion of the vacation.
 Bunratty Castle and Folk Park is a recreation of 19th century Ireland, with a village and townspeople acting the part.
 It's sort of like Plimoth Plantation.
 The saving grace was when we stopped at a pub because my husband wanted to make sure that our son visited his first Irish pub.
+I bought a bookmark with a lucky shamrock and the following Irish blessing.

 May you live as long as you want,